-^{}Exacerbation could be defined into different subcategories:
+\Exacerbation could be defined into different subcategories:

-- 1. Mild exacerbation: Asthma related event that requires an oral steroid burst (but not emergency department or hospitalization) - 2.
-Moderate exacerbation: Asthma related event that requires admittance to the emergency department (but not a hospitalization) - 3.
-Severe exacerbation: Asthma related event that requires a hospitalization
+- 1. Mild exacerbation: Asthma related event that requires an oral steroid burst (but not emergency department or hospitalization) and decrement to quality of life - 2.
+Moderate exacerbation: Asthma related event that requires admittance to the emergency department (but not a hospitalization) and decrement to quality of life - 3.
+Severe exacerbation: Asthma related event that requires a hospitalization, decrement to quality of life, and increased risk of mortality